minhaz-18/Scalabale-blockchain-system/README.md

 ### Installing

-* How/where to download your program
 * Either fork or download the project
 * It is recommended to open this project in pycharm
-* Install all the dependencies
+* Install all the dependencies (How to do it?)
-* install ipfs
+* Install ipfs (how to do it? give a link)
-* run ipfs daemon in cmd
+* Open cmd or terminal and run the following command to initiate ipfs daemon
+* ``` ipfs daemon ```
-* forward a port in router
+* Forward a port in router (how to do it? give a link)
-* put your local ip and port number that you forwarded in my_own_p2p_application_json.py
+* Put your local ip and port number that you forwarded in my_own_p2p_application_json.py (Show where with ss)

 ### Executing program
 There are two parts of this program.
 One is the user end where a user generates a transaction and sends it to the validators.
 And the other part is the miner end where the miner validates the transaction that the user sent and adds this transaction to the blockchain after validation.
 * For both ends at first run the server.py to start the web server.
+(How to do it?)
 * A web interface will be hosted at http://localhost:5000
-* Go to http://localhost:5000 in your browser (preferably Google Chrome) and use the web interface according to the need.
+* Go to http://localhost:5000 in your browser (preferably Google Chrome) and use the web interface according to the need (Either use User End to generate transaction/ receiver address or use Miner End to validate the transactions)

 [comment]: <> (* How to run the program)